 The Burncourt and Fethard Water Supply Scheme was developed for the purpose of providing a supply of treated water between Slievenamon and the old North Tipperary County border, serving a number of towns and villages in the area, including Fethard, Burncourt, Killenaule, Mullinahone and Ballingarry.

-The new Fethard Water Treatment Plant will be located in an area of commercial forestry located approximately 7.6 km east-south-east of Fethard and will be designed to treat?6,500 m3 of raw water per day.
+The new Fethard Water Treatment Plant is located in an area of commercial forestry located approximately 7.6 km east-south-east of Fethard and will be designed to treat 6,500 m3 of raw water per day.

-Raw water will be stored on site at the Fethard WTP before gravity fed through a DAF clarification?process.
-Treated water will be stored onsite in a twin cell reservoir which will supply the area by?gravity
+Raw water is stored on site at the Fethard WTP before gravity being fed through a DAF clarification process.
+Treated water is be stored onsite in a twin cell reservoir which supplies the area by gravity.

-The new Burncourt Water Treatment Plant will be located at Glengarra Wood, 2 km northwest of?the village of Burncourt, Co.
+The new Burncourt Water Treatment Plant is located at Glengarra Wood, 2 km northwest of the village of Burncourt, Co.
 Tipperary.
-The Burncourt scheme will include the construction of a new?abstraction works on the Burncourt River with the intention of supplying 2,600 m? of raw water to?the treatment works per day.
+The Burncourt scheme included the construction of a new abstraction works on the Burncourt River and supplies 2,600 m of raw water to the treatment works per day.

-Raw water from the Burncourt River will be delivered to the treatment plant by gravity flow and?stored on site before being pumped through a DAF clarification process.
-Treated water will be?pumped to a nearby reservoir before being gravity fed to the existing water supply network.
+Raw water from the Burncourt River is delivered to the treatment plant by gravity flow and stored on site before being pumped through a DAF clarification process.
+Treated water is pumped to a nearby reservoir before being gravity fed to the existing water supply network.